Essential Guide to Australian Standards for Safe Working at Heights

 Identify Hazards: Employers must pinpoint potential hazards linked to working at heights.
 For instance, the top risk factors are often inadequate anchorage points and unstable surfaces.

-Risk Assessment: A comprehensive risk assessment must be performed to gauge risk levels and implement necessary safety measures.
+Risk Assessment: A comprehensive assessment must be conducted to determine risk levels and implement necessary safety measures.
 Statistics show that conducting risk assessments can cut accident rates in half.

-Apply Control Measures: Control measures should be implemented to reduce risks, such as using guardrails, safety nets, or personal protective equipment (PPE).
+Apply Control Measures: Implement measures to reduce risks, such as guardrails, safety nets, or personal protective equipment (PPE).

 These regulations are crucial for enabling workers to perform their tasks safely.